 The rest of our beginner's learning material tried to stick to web best practices such as performance and accessibility as much as possible, however, it is good to focus specifically on such topics too, and make sure you are familiar with them.

 It would also be helpful to go a bit deeper into these topics, with modules such as:

 Once you've worked through this module, you'll probably be excited to go deeper into web performance — you can find a lot of further teachings in our main MDN Web performance section, including overviews of performance APIs, testing and analysis tools, and performance bottleneck gotchas.

-This topic contains the following modules, in a suggested order for working through them.
-You should definitely start with the first one.
+This topic contains the following guides.
+The following is a suggested order for working through them; you should definitely start with the first one.

 - What is web performance?

 - You know web performance is important, but what is constitutes web performance?
 This article introduces the components of performance, from web page loading and rendering, including how your content makes it into your users browser to be viewed, to what groups of people we need to consider when thinking about performance.

 - More important than how fast your website is in milliseconds, is how fast your users perceive your site to be.
 These perceptions are impacted by actual page load time, idling, responsiveness to user interaction, and the smoothness of scrolling and other animations.
 In this article, we discuss the various loading metrics, animation, and responsiveness metrics, along with best practices to improve user perception, if not the actual timings.

 - Now that you understand a few performance metrics, we take a deeper dive into performance tools, metrics, and APIs and how we can make performance part of the web development workflow.